nikvuk92/PGA_2024/Project.md

 The ind2pop file should look exactly like the first column of the fam.

 The ***poporder*** file is a key between what your populations are called and what "Proper" name you want to show up in your final plot.
 Also as the name suggests, **gives the order in which you want the populations to be in**, so order them as you think it makes most sense.
+For example if you want to show the transition between the Neolithic and the Mesolithic, you could plot all the Neolithic populations next to each other, followed by all the Mesolithic ones, or you could choose geography, or whatever you like.

 *Note that the file needs to be **tab-delimited**, i.e separated by tabs (If you have spaces issues may occure).
 Also, make sure within the names in this file to not have any spaces.
 If you do, try replacing them with underscores (_).*